barcek/deye/README.md

 - `--show` / `-s`, to grep the `deno run` help text for the flag mapped to the next argument, e.g. for '--allow-read' with `-s r`, then exit
 - `--version` / `-v`, to show name and version number then exit
-- `--help` / `-h`, to show usage and a list of the characters and words available then exit
+- `--help` / `-h`, to show help text, incl. the shorthands available, then exit
 - `--test` / `-T`, to perform the self-test then exit

 ## Streams